avnav-layouts

 Depending on the kind of widget the dialog will contain different settings.

-If you would like to move the widget to another panel you can select the target panel in the top entry of the dialog.
+If you would like to move the widget to another panel you can select the target panel in the top entry of the dialog (or use drag and drop when the dialog is closed).

 "Update" will store your changes.